3Play Media

 ⚠️ Facing a Roadblock

 The Product Marketer from 3Play wanted to use Cursor AI to prototype the wireframes from start to finish, but it made the design process unnecessarily rough.
 There was so much unnecessary debugging and the designs did not properly translate to how we wanted it to turn out, even after feeding our low-fi mockups into Cursor.
 However, this gave us a way to easily test our initial mockups with a working prototype.
 It would have taken much longer to prototype the low-fi wireframes in Figma.
-But for the final high-fidelity designs, I polished everything in Figma.
+But the final designs were completed in Figma for high-fidelity accuracy + clean dev handoff.

 ITERATIONS